secretGeek/documentation/en/getting-started/solution-layout.md

 # Core Application Library

-The portable class library will be the heart of your application and where you will spend most of your time. `Profile78` or `Profile259` is the recommended profile which should be used, you will need to select it when you create the project.
+The portable class library will be the heart of your application and where you will spend most of your time. `Profile78` (if targeting WP8.x) or `Profile259` (if targeting only WPA + Xamarin *.*) or `Profile111` (If targeting UWP + Xamarin *.*) is the recommended profile which should be used, you will need to select it when you create the project.
 Alternatively you can adjust the profile after creation by editing the `.csproj` but you will need to run some NuGet commands to reinstall most of your packages.

 MyCoolApp.Core.csproj: